 Jailed former cop Parker Barnes acts as a volunteer to test out a new Virtual Reality police training program.
 Inside the simulation, participants must pursue a serial killer SID 6.7.
 However, the game’s neural stimulus has been set too high and when SID kills Barnes’s co-volunteer inside the simulation, the shock kills him in real life.
 The program is ordered shut down.
 However, creator Daryl Lindenmeyer is too attached to the simulation and fools a lab tech into incarnating the SID chip inside a nanotech android body.
 In its nanotech body, SID immediately breaks out of the laboratory and goes on a killing spree.
 The police free Barnes in return for his help, since he has had the most experience dealing with SID.
 Barnes then discovers that SID has been created with artificial intelligence and a personality that is a hybrid of 180 serial killer profiles.
 As he starts tracking SID, the personality of Matthew Grimes, the killer that slaughtered Barnes’s wife and daughter, rises to the surface and begins to relish the opportunity for revenge.

 Virtuosity was the fourth film from Brett Leonard.
-After premiering with the low-budget horror The Dead Pit (1989), Brett Leonard had enormous success with The Lawnmower Man (1992), a stupid film that nevertheless brought Virtual Reality themes and computer animation to screen in a big way.
+After premiering with the mad scientist/zombie film The Dead Pit (1989), Brett Leonard had enormous success with The Lawnmower Man (1992), a stupid film that nevertheless brought Virtual Reality themes and computer animation to screen in a big way.
 Leonard then followed it up with the dull Dean R. Koontz adaptation Hideaway (1995) and Virtuosity.

 Ever since the success of The Lawnmower Man, it seemed that Brett Leonard was aspiring to some self-styled title as a guru of the new CGI effects technology.
 For a time during the mid-1990s, Leonard was clearly trying to make CGI filmmaking his own niche – in much the same way as say Ingmar Bergman created a niche out of existential gloom or Woody Allen did of neurotic angst.
 He even created his own CGI house L2 Communications.